wp-plugins/curators-code/README.txt

 1. Clicking on the &#x1525; or &#x21ac; buttons will load a pop-up with two fields - one for the URL, and the second field for the anchor text of the attribution link.
+2. On the settings page you can choose if you want to use the unicode symbols or plain text.
+Additionally, you can choose if you want the symbol/text to link back to curatorscode.org or not.